ASVAB Score Chart: AFQT Categories I–V + Branch Minimums (2026)

 Your percentile compares you to a fixed group of about 6,000 young adults surveyed in 1997 (the PAY97 study).
 A score of 50 means you outperformed 50% of that reference group, not 50% of the people who took the test the same day you did.

-AFQT Category Lookup
+AFQT Category Ladder

 ASVAB Minimum Scores by Branch: Diploma vs GED